 Historically, Disney has maintained an overall uptrending price action.
 For example, 10 years ago – in mid-2012 – DIS shares broke above $50 for the first time ever.
 Three years later – by the first quarter of 2015 – it had rallied 200% to break above $100 before rallying by a further 200% to reach its current all-time high of $201 in March 2021.

-Today, however, Disney has shed more than 55% of this peak price, with as much as 40% of this having been lost in 2022.
+Today, however, Disney stock price has shed more than 55% of this peak, with as much as 40% of this having been lost in 2022.
 The company's management had earlier warned of poor performance in 2022, some level of stabilization in 2023, and possible recovery starting in 2024.

 Much of this is attributed to the losses being posted by the likes of Disney Plus and gloomy economic forecasts.
 The company's future is, however, promising, as evidenced by the growing subscriber base for its premium digital streaming services like Disney+, HULU+, and ESPN+.